aritse/more-burger/README.md

 This is a burger app that I am creating to learn Sequelize.

 * Customer model is associated to the burger model.
-The association is such that a customer has many burgers and a burger has many customers.
-For example, the app logs the name of which Customer ate which Burgers
+The association is such that a customer has many burgers and a burger belongs to one customer.
+The app logs the name of customer along with the burgers that they ate.

-* Handlebars are used to generate dynamic content from database and CSS stylesheets to make everything "pretty".
+* Handlebars are used to generate dynamic content from database and the Bootstrap CSS framework to style the page.

 * The following validations should be available: